oracle-livelabs/database/oci-adb-iam/lab3_db-credentials-and-login/lab3_db-credentials-and-login.md

     EOF
     ```

-5. Finally, try connecting to the database with a token. (need better explanation here)
+## Task 2: Connect to the database with a token.

+1. Get generate a token used for database access.

     ```
     oci iam db-token get
+    ```

+2. Connect to the database using your token. (need better explanation here)

+    ```
     sql /@lltest_high <<EOF
     select * from session_roles order by 1;
     select sys_context('USERENV','CURRENT_USER') from dual;